danjiehu/cpp-playground/README.md

 # cpp-playground
-This repo is used to document the learning of c++.
+This repo is used to document the learning of c++

 ## running c++
 ```